DAMarkoff/PetProject_Service_Station/Readme.txt

 	- replace def vehicle_id_by_name and vehicle_name_by_id by vehicle_one_by_var
 	- warehouse:
 		- create a summary JSON report on demand
-		- include an info with unavailabe storage on demand

 	- the user can delete a tire_service_order with an expired date
 	- the user can create two tire_service_orders for the same vehicle on the same date and time